 Welcome to my professional website.
 I maintain this website for a number of purposes.
 First, it is specifically intended to support the students enrolled in my classes here at CSUF.
 Second, it is more generally intended to help the other philosophy department students and instructors here at CSUF.
 Third, it is intended to be of use to any interested professors in other departments here at CSUF, as well as in philosophy departments at other universities.
 Finally, I intend it to be of use to readers of my books and articles, both scholarly and trade.

-Students should also regularly check the bulletins page.
+The most important page is the Class Bulletins page.
+You should check it every day, to check for new assignments and handouts that you may have missed.
 I have your syllabi posted, which you can download at any time should you lose the printed copy handed out on the first day of class.
 I also have some generic bulletins about where to get help for your writing, how to use Turnitin.com, and how to do research.
-I will also post specific bulletins during the semester about homework, paper and other assignments, as well as study guides for tests.
+I will also post specific bulletins during the semester about Turnitin class IDs and passwords; homework assignments; course paper and other assignments; as well as study guides for tests.

 By â€œtradeâ€ publications I mean my cultural articles, political writings, and my movie reviews.

 I also have a page called (in a tawdry capitalistic way) Garyâ€™s Books where my textbooks (and other books) can be easily ordered.